aymanbm/Fruit_Veg_Detection/README.md

 ## 📌 Project Overview

 This project uses **ResNet50V2** to classify fruits and vegetables as healthy or rotten, now wrapped in a full-stack **React** + **Flask** web application.
 Designed for automated quality control in agriculture and retail, it offers both batch import predictions and real-time webcam detection—with visual feedback, confidence percentages, and voice alerts when confidence exceeds 70%.
 Using : [Kaggle Fruit and Vegetable Diseases Dataset](https://www.kaggle.com/datasets/muhammad0subhan/fruit-and-vegetable-disease-healthy-vs-rotten).
-Designed for automated quality control in agriculture, it achieves **~93% validation accuracy** after fine-tuning.
+It achieves **~93% validation accuracy** after fine-tuning.

 ---